KIN156/KIN156/README.md

 # Hi there 👋

 I'm Kinjalkumari, a skilled web developer with extensive knowledge of HTML, CSS, JavaScript, React, and Node.
-My passion for data analysis has led me to explore Python and SQL, which I use to extract insights and build powerful solutions.
+My passion for data analysis has led me to explore Python and ML, which I use to extract insights and build powerful solutions.

 ## Skills